appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/self-hosted-runner/runner-vm-setup.md

 ##### 1. Update the Runner Package

-You may have installed the latest runner VM image, but the runner package may not be up-to-date.
+You may have installed the latest Appcircle runner VM image, but the Appcircle runner package may not be up-to-date.

-You can follow the steps below to check the runner package version and update if it isn't the latest version.
+You can follow the steps below to check the Appcircle runner package version and update if it isn't the latest version.

 - Check the version of the current package.